The Facts Behind Mass Vaccination for COVID-19

-As the United States approaches the grim milestone of 130,000 deaths1 from COVID-19, a disease caused by the SARS-CoV-2 virus, researchers and drug manufacturers from around the globe are working together in an unprecedented effort to develop a vaccine to mitigate this greatest public health crisis in over a hundred years.
-Despite social distancing and stay-at-home orders instituted in the month of March, as well as guidance on wearing a mask and a phased approach to regional reopening, public health officials and leaders at all levels of government caution the public that a potentially more deadly second wave is likely to hit in the fall.
-This second wave could hit sooner and harder than expected due to a number of potential factors including what could be a premature rush to reopen, a rise in demonstrations and protests (where physical distancing and mask wearing may either be insufficient or lacking), or simply due to public fatigue toward the perception of the threat and resulting complacency.
+As the United States approaches the grim milestone of 200,000 deaths1 from COVID-19, a disease caused by the SARS-CoV-2 virus, researchers and drug manufacturers from around the globe are working together in an unprecedented effort to develop a vaccine to mitigate this greatest public health crisis in over a hundred years.
+Despite social distancing and stay-at-home orders instituted in the month of March, as well as guidance on wearing a mask and a phased approach to regional reopening, public health officials and leaders at all levels of government caution the public that a potentially more deadly second wave is likely to hit sooner than anticipated.
+This second wave could hit harder than expected due to a number of potential factors including what could be a premature rush to reopen, a rise in demonstrations and protests (where physical distancing and mask wearing may either be insufficient or lacking), or simply due to public fatigue toward the perception of the threat and resulting complacency.

 Without a readily available COVID-19 vaccine, there is no way to curb the proliferation of the disease from the coasts to central parts of the country.
-The threat of the disease is most underscored in vulnerable communities, such as the Navajo Nation, which by May had been affected by higher infection rates per capita than either of the hardest hit states of New York or New Jersey.
+The threat of the disease is most underscored in vulnerable communities, such as the Navajo Nation, which by May had been affected by higher infection rates per capita than either New York or New Jersey, two of the hardest-hit states at the time.
 The severity of the COVID-19 disease and the fragility of healthcare delivery in these underserved communities could be further exacerbated by the impending flu season this fall.
 The surge of the flu and COVID-19 would compound conditions, making recovery in these communities next to impossible.
 To successfully combat this novel coronavirus pandemic, a gamut of options must be considered, with solutions that are safe, effective, timely, cost-effective, and reproducible.

 There are several strategies to combat the current COVID-19 threat in the United States, which can be employed in compliance with our scientific understanding of virology and infectious disease behavior and our historical experiences with influenza, coronaviruses, and other highly infectious and communicable diseases.
 Perhaps the most ubiquitous strategy in the media is pre-exposure prophylactics, or drugs that are used as preventative measures by people who have not yet been exposed to a disease.
-Pre-exposure prophylactics include both drugs—such as remdesivir—and vaccinations that are provided to those most risk of contracting the disease.
+Pre-exposure prophylactics include both drugs and vaccinations that are provided to those most at risk of contracting the disease.